 The front door is the only exit.
 The crush of the crowd makes it impossible for anyone to get out.
 By the time our posse is formed outside, the jocks are long gone.
 All the girls are praising Hippie for his quick response to the jocks’ attack.
 I tell Jack we’ll play a final song.
 It’s ‘Free Bird.’
 Mary and Jack do their duet.

 After the crowd is gone, the jocks reappear, carrying Robby on their shoulders.
-He produced the proverbial joint to mellow them out.
+He produces the proverbial joint to mellow them out.
 Nothing like a good workout to inspire the jocks.
 They’re excited about Skynyrd.
 I guess we are, too.

 We sleep at Jack’s that night, both having abstained from pot at Sorrento’s after the show.
 Continuing our romantic style of love-making, we only talk at first.
 We tell each other how we feel while fucking, how it makes us semi-hard all day long, knowing what we’ll be doing every night.
 We wonder why sex is easier for Jack when he is at my house.